platformsh/platformsh-docs/docs/src/define-routes/https.md

 - automatically renewed 28 days before expiration

 If a renewal is available and needed, the environment is automatically redeployed to renew the certificate.
-As no new build is required the process should take at most a few seconds.
 The deploy and post-deploy hook are run during this process.

-{{< note >}}
-Platform.sh provides managed service and runtime containers for your projects -- security and system upgrades to those containers are applied automatically by us in the background.
+During the redeploy, the system automatically checks and applies security and system upgrades to your containers when required.
-Whether or not an upgrade needs to be applied is judged during redeploys, but also during this renewal process.
 That means that most of the time renewals take a few seconds *unless* upgrades are available for your containers.
 In those cases, containers are rebooted and the process takes a little longer.
-{{< /note >}}

-If you are using a custom TLS certificate, seven days before it expires Platform.sh issues a Let's Encrypt certificate and replaces the custom certificate with it to avoid interruption in service.
-If you wish to continue using the custom certificate, replace it with an updated certificate more than seven days before it expires.

 {{< note >}}
 TLS certificates are often still called SSL certificates.